Faculty Research Awards

 Criteria: See the review sheet as used by the review committee when scoring proposals.

-• Significance and Contribution: Is the project intellectually significant?
+• Significance and Contribution (weighted at 30%): Is the project intellectually significant?
 What value does it offer to the faculty member’s disciplinary field and/or general audiences?
+If it is interdisciplinary, how does it contribute across fields?

-• Concepts and Methods: Is the conception, definition, organization, and description of the project clearly articulated?
-Are the methods sound and indicate project success?
+• Concepts and Methods (weighted at 30%): Is the conception, definition, organization, and description of the project clearly articulated?
+Will the proposed methods answer the questions driving the research or enable the successful completion of creative work?

-• Work Plan/Budget Justification: Is the work plan and timeline feasible, appropriate, and supported by a well-justified budget?
+• Work Plan/Budget Justification (weighted at 10%): Is the work plan and timeline feasible, appropriate, and supported by a well-justified budget?

-• Competencies, Skills, Access, and Support/CV: Is the applicant well-qualified to carry out the proposed work and have the means to do so if funded?
+• Competencies, Skills, Access, and Support/CV (weighted at 15%): Is the applicant well-qualified to carry out the proposed work and have the means to do so if funded?

-• Final Product(s) and Dissemination: What is the likelihood of achieving the project's final product(s)?
+• Final Product(s) and Dissemination (weighted at 15%): What is the likelihood of achieving the project's final product(s)?
 How strong is the dissemination plan for its intended audience(s)?

 Reporting